NikithaKunapareddy/NewsNexus-Agent/README.md

 ---

 ## 🚀 Features
-- 📰 Real-time news aggregation from NewsAPI, Serper, or Google Custom Search
+- 🔎 Query top news from NewsAPI, Serper, or Google Custom Search
-- 🔥 Trending topics and breaking news detection
-- 🏷️ Category-based news search (politics, sports, tech, business, etc.)
-- 🌐 Multi-source comparison for unbiased news
-- 🕒 Fast, near real-time updates
-- 📝 Clean summaries and direct links to sources
-- 🔎 Powerful search for trending topics
 - 🔑 Effortless API key management via `.env`
 - 🎨 Modern, responsive UI (React + TypeScript with gradients, dark/light mode)
-- 🌓 Dark/light mode toggle
-- 📱 Mobile-friendly responsive design
 - 🐍 Python-centric: all backend logic, utilities, and tests in Python
 - 🧩 Easily extensible for new sources or features

+## ✨ What Makes NewsNexus Agent Extra Special?

+- 🧠 Smart news aggregation: Combines results from multiple APIs for broader coverage and less bias
+- 🏆 Trending & breaking news detection: Stay ahead with the most current stories
+- 🗂️ Category-based and location-based search: Find news by topic or region
+- 🌓 Seamless dark/light mode toggle: Comfortable reading day or night
+- 📱 Fully mobile responsive: Works great on any device
-- 🛡️ CORS enabled for easy frontend-backend integration
+- 🛡️ CORS enabled: Hassle-free frontend-backend integration
-- 🧪 Built-in backend tests for reliability
+- 🧪 Built-in backend tests: Ensures reliability and easy maintenance
+- 🛠️ Easy to extend: Add new news sources or features with minimal code changes
+- 💡 Clean summaries: Get the gist of each story at a glance
+- 🔗 Direct links: Go straight to the original news source
+- 🧰 Utilities: Helper functions for formatting, time, and more
+- 📝 Well-documented: Quickstart, usage, and customization guides included

+---

 ## 🗝️ API Keys Setup
 To use NewsNexus Agent, you need API keys for the news sources.
 Create a `.env` file in the root directory and add your keys: